ethereum/consensus-specs/sync/optimistic.md

 chain).

 If an honest chain exists which justifies a higher epoch than the malicious chain, that chain will take precedence and revive any poisoned store.
+Such a chain, if imported before the malicious chain, will prevent the store from being poisoned.
 Therefore, the poisoning attack is temporary if >= 2/3rds of the network is honest and non-faulty.

 The `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY` parameter assumes that the network will justify a honest chain within some number of slots.
 With this assumption,